matteodegobbi/vault/concurrent_programming/Context Switch VS Hardware Interrupt.md

   - The OS loads the state of the next process from its PCB and resumes execution.

 - **Time overhead:**
-  Context switches are relatively costly in terms of performance because they involve saving/restoring state and possibly invalidating caches.
+  Context switches are relatively costly in terms of performance because they involve saving/restoring state and possibly invalidating caches and flushing the TLB.

 - **Goal:**
   The primary goal of a context switch is to ensure fair sharing of CPU resources and handle multitasking efficiently.